process-analytics/bpmn-visualization-js/.github/pull_request_template.md

 Put the title like `[KIND OF CHANGE] SHORT DESCRIPTION`

-*KIND OF CHANGE* can be:
+*KIND OF CHANGE* can be (see existing Pull Request for more elements):
+- DOC
+- FEAT
-- Infra
+- FIX
-- Bug
+- INFRA
-- Feat
+- REFACTOR
 ...

 **Details**